Sage/streamlinejs/FAQ.md

 ### The underscore trick is designed for callbacks but not events.
 How do I deal with events?

 If you are dealing with stream events, you should try the ez-streams package.
-It wraps node streams with a simple callback oriented API and it takes care of the low level event handling for you (`pause/resume` on readable streams, `drain` on writable streams).
+It wraps node streams with a simple callback oriented API and it takes care of the low level event handling for you.
 For example:

 ``` javascript
 var ez = require('ez-streams');